-Compensation for specific activity is to be limited to five (5) steps on the BA base.
+Compensation for MIDDLE SCHOOL SPORTS for specific activities is to be limited \$250 times weeks listed.
+Compensation for HIGH SCHOOL SPORTS for specific activities is to be limited to five (5) steps on the BA Base

-Example: 3 years experience - 4th step of BA column x Percentage of Activity 5+ years experience - 5th step of BA column x Percentage of Activity
+Example: 3 years experience -4^{th} step of BA column x Percentage of Activity Example: 5^{th} years experience -5^{th} step of BA column x Percentage of Activity

-The term "experience" refers to the specific activity; not number of year employment.
+The term "experience" refers to the specific activity, not number of years employment.

 Assignments are determined by the Athletic Director.
-Prior Approval is required for positions not currently posted as open.
+Prior approval is required for positions not currently posted as open.